kyhau/docker-notebook/docker-storage-and-volumes.md

 # Docker Storage and Volumes

+1. There is no way to add a volume to an instantiated container.

 ### Differences between -v and --mount behavior

 1. If you use `-v` or `--volume` to bind-mount a file or directory that does not yet exist on the Docker host, `-v`